The Reyes Lab aims to understand the function of molecular machines as they work inside the cell

 - Gonzalez-Silva, N., Lopez-Lara, I.M., Reyes-Lamothe, R., Taylor, A.M., Sumpton, D., Thomas-Oates, J., and Geiger, O. (2011).
 The dioxygenase-encoding olsD gene from Burkholderia cenocepacia causes the hydroxylation of the amide-linked fatty acyl moiety of ornithine-containing membrane lipids.
 Biochemistry 50, 6396-6408.

 - Reyes-Lamothe, R., Sherratt, D.J., and Leake, M.C.
 (2010).
 Stoichiometry and architecture of active DNA replication machinery in Escherichia coli.
 Science 328, 498-501.

-We look for highly motivated students aiming to enroll in a MSc or PhD program.
-Enquiries with CV welcome.
+We look for highly motivated students with biology, physics, computational or chemistry backgrounds aiming to enroll in a MSc or PhD program.
+Enquiries with CV and one-page research proposal are welcome.

 Department of Biology, McGill University, Montreal, Quebec H3G 0B1, Canada